-Heat shock proteins (Hsps) are a universal group of molecular chaperones, classified into groups by their molecular weights, that function with different co-chaperones to cope with heat stress (Li & Srivastava 2004).
-Hsp70 is one of the most studied groups because of its stress-induced response to unfavorable temperature and involvement with different co-chaperones to determine the functionality of a damaged protein (Morris et al. 2013; Lanneau et al., 2010; Cassel et al. 2010; Liberek et al. 2008; Fan et al. 2003; Hartl 1996).
-To avoid immediate degradation or aggregation of damaged proteins, certain Hsp co-chaperones, such as hsp40 and hsp90 (gene name hsp83), bind and deliver clients to a corresponding hsp70 to assist in completing a protein-refolding or degradation pathway (Cassel et al. 2010; Liberek et al. 2008; Fan et al. 2003; Hartl 1996).
-Heat shock experiments in the field and laboratory have already identified hsp70, hsp40, and hsp83 to be inversely associated with levels of sub-lethal stress in ectothermic marine organisms, such as the doctor fish, tidal snails, and the zebra muscle, which occupy various temporal environments and are naturally acclimated to cope with diverse thermal conditions (Jost et al. 2015; Oksala et al. 2014; Tomanek & Somero 2000).
+Our overall objective was to assess the potential impacts of warming in wild populations of the woodland ant genus Aphaenogaster using Hsps as a proxy for…..

-The inducible nature of hsp70 in response to unfavorable temperature and the assistance provided from hsp40 and hsp83 co-chaperones to stabilize, denature, or refold damaged proteins makes these three heat shock proteins potential proxies for sub-lethal stress invoked by unfavorable temperature.
-The impacts of experimental warming in a northern and southern deciduous forest showed foraging abilities of ant species were more negatively impacted by warming in the southern forest, where species generally display lower critical thermal maxima (Stuble et al. 2013).
-While another study comparing historic and experimental data on the effects of warming on ant assemblages in southern deciduous forests revealed physiological differences, such as thermal tolerance, are difficult to use alone when assessing species response to climate change over a longer period of time (Resasco et al. 2014).
-For better-informed predictions of how species will react to warming, a more accurate proxy to assess sub-lethal heat stress must be identified.
+You need a hypothesis before a prediction

-Our overall objective was to assess the potential impacts of warming in wild populations of the woodland ant genus Aphaenogaster using Hsps as a proxy.
 We predict Hsp expression will increase with experimental temperature for colonies at the southern site (Duke Forest, North Carolina), their narrow range of thermal tolerance will cause southern populations to survive closer to their critical thermal maxima and experience more sub-lethal stress from warmer temperature (Deutsch et al. 2008; Diamond et al. 2013).
 However, we predict Hsp expression in Aphaenogaster from the northern site (Harvard Forest, Massachusetts) will remain relatively constant across temperatures because they survive below their optimal temperature, so an increase in temperature may push colonies closer to their optimum reducing levels of sub-lethal stress (Deutsch et al. 2008; Diamond et al. 2013).
 A positive correlation between temperature experienced at the time of capture and the amount of Hsp transcription will indicate an increase in protein damage and the degree to which these ants are stressed when exposed to warmer temperature supporting the use of Hsps as a proxy and environmental monitor for sub-lethal thermal stress.

 Materials and Methods

-Field Collections
+Experimental warming sites and chambers